Brad Fanshaw: Broadcasting and consulting

-In addition to running his design firm, Fanshaw is the host of the national radio show Street Rod and Custom Radio, a position he has held since 2011. where he interviews the biggest names in the automotive industry and California car culture.
+In addition to running his design firm, Fanshaw is the host of the national radio show Street Rod and Custom Radio, a position he has held since 2011. where he interviews people in the automotive industry and California car culture.
 He is co-star of the SPEED channel show Car Warriors, Season 2', as car expert and lead technician.
 Fanshaw is consulting producer on the television series Car Chasers of CNBC prime.
-Though Fanshaw is part of the new guard in the auto after market industry, he is ever appreciative of those who paved the path for his generation.
+Though Fanshaw is part of the new guard in the auto after market industry, he is appreciative of those who paved the path for his generation.
 When asked to give autographs at a Hollywood car show, Fanshaw was in respectful awe of those with whom he shared the table.
 Looking over his shoulder at Ed "The Camfather" Iskendarian and Tommy Ivo, Fanshaw said, “This is pretty cool.”

 Shift and Steer Media launched in November 2014 in partnership with Pete Chapouris, Aaron Hagar & Matt D'Andria.
 Shift and Steer Media describes itself as "New Media for the New Kind of Enthusiast."
 The podcast, available on iTunes and Stitcher.com, aims to take the listener to the big events, into the pits, next to the cars, and into the minds of the racers, builders, and owners.